-The trial was testing whether a combination of five existing chemotherapy drugs was better at treating testicular cancer than the standard treatment of three drugs.
-From June 2007 until mid-September 2007 Gary was treated with the drugs at UCLH and on seven occasions he received 30,000 units of one of the drugs, bleomycin, instead of 15,000.
+The trial, called TE23, was testing whether a combination of five existing chemotherapy drugs was better at treating testicular cancer than the standard treatment of three drugs.
+From June until mid-September 2007 he made regular trips to UCLH in central London, to receive the drugs.
+On seven occasions between July and September last year, he received 30,000 units of one of the drugs, bleomycin, instead of 15,000.

 Gary eventually developed a dry cough, a symptom of lung damage, caused by bleomycin.
 The inquest heard that the cough should have been recognised by doctors and nurses as a warning sign that the bleomycin was damaging his lungs, however, despite the cough, he was given a final incorrect dose of bleomycin.
 Eventually he became so ill that he was transferred to intensive care.
 He died on 14th October 2007.